dimanyfantakis/SecondhandBookstore/README.md

 ## Usage

-1. To run the server run the main function of the SecondhandBookstoreApplication.java file located in:
+1. To run the server run the main function of the SecondhandBookstoreApplication.java file from the server branch located in:
     ```javascript
-    /SecondhandBookstore/src/main/java/com/github/dimanyfantakis/SecondhandBookstore
+    /src/main/java/com/github/dimanyfantakis/SecondhandBookstore
     ```

-2. To run the client navigate to the '/secondhand-bookstore' folder and run
+2. To run the client navigate to thecloned client branch folder and run
     ```javascript
     ng serve
     ```